mkotsollaris/mkotsollaris.github.io/content/blog/devweek-atx/index.md

 ---
 title: Develop Libraries with Javascript and Github Actions 🎬 That Get Downloads ⏬ + Forks ⑂ + Community Love ❤
-date: "2019-11-11T22:40:32.169Z"
+date: "2019-11-11"
-description: JavaScript + GitHub actions for powerful open source libraries
+description: JavaScript + GitHub actions for powerful open source libraries 🚀
+author: 'Menelaos Kotsollaris'
+categories:
+  - 'javascript'
+keywords:
+  - 'javascript'
+  - 'react'
+  - 'open source'
+  - 'conference'
 banner: './architecture.png'
+bannerCredit:
+  'Photo by Menelaos Kotsollaris'
 ---

 A few days ago I presented this topic in [DevWeekATX](https://twitter.com/devweekatx) and there were several individuals who requested me to write a blog; this is it! 🚀